-- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity) - Supranational bonds of less than one year's duration. - UK Local Authorities - Money Market Funds
+- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity) - Supranational bonds of less than one year's duration. - UK local authorities - Money market funds

+- Ultra short duration bonds forms

-- Enhanced Money Market (Cash) Funds.
+- Enhanced money market (cash) funds.

-- UK Banks
+- UK banks

 - Foreign banks registered in the UK

-- Building Societies
+- Building societies

-The Authority will invest in UK institutions or non-UK and domiciled in a country which has a minimum Sovereign long term rating "AA".
+The Authority will invest in UK institutions or non-UK and domiciled in a country, which has a minimum Sovereign longterm rating "AA".
 The institutions must have a high credit rating assigned by any of the three credit ratings agencies (Fitch, Moody's and Standard & Poors).
 To be deemed highly rated the institution must satisfy at least the minimum of the following Fitch (or equivalent) criteria: